4cizOV/ReForum/README.md

 Deployed on Heroku: https://forum3.herokuapp.com/

-If it's showing you `Sorry, couldn't find the forum` you didn't create any forum yet.
-The first user who signs up can visit the admin panel with the url [https://forum3.herokuapp.com/admin](https://forum3.herokuapp.com/admin).
+If you didn't create any categories it will display `Sorry, couldn't find the forum`.
+The first user who signs up can visit the admin panel with the url [https://forum3.herokuapp.com/admin](https://forum3.herokuapp.com/admin) and create categories.

-## License
+### License
 [MIT License](https://github.com/shoumma/Mister-Poster/blob/master/LICENSE).

 [Provash Shoumma](https://twitter.com/proshoumma)